DeelTer/MyVerify/README.md

 # MyVerify
- New plugin for Discord verification
+Old plugin for verification with outdated code